oosthuizenb/e-commerce/README.md

-E-commerce website built with saleor by Mirumee Software.
+E-commerce website built with Django and saleor.